-• Grade 1 - The diatonic chords in the keys of C, G, D. Some moveable shapes if not full barre chords, "power chords" an acceptable substitution.
+- Grade 1 The diatonic chords in the keys of C, G, F. Some moveable shapes if not full barre chords.
 Comfortable with rhythmic patterns utilising basic note values at a variety of tempi.
-Single notes and lines in a first position context and use of all fretting hand fingers welcomed.

-• Grade 2 - The diatonic chords in the keys of C, G, D, A, E. Fretting hand barre over two or three strings.
+Single notes and lines in a first position context and use of all fretting hand fingers welcomed. - Grade 2 The diatonic chords in the keys of C, G, E minor A minor Fretting hand barre over two or three strings.
 Comfortable with rhythmic patterns utilising basic note values and dotted notes at a variety of tempi.
-Single note lines in first position with ascending ligado (hammering on) and descending ligado (pull offs) to an open string note.